 Families pay 30% of their adjusted household income for rent.

 Our Family Self-Sufficiency Programs help families develop five-year plans for self-sufficiency.

 (573) 874-5161 TTY

 Whether you are looking for a home in one of CHA’s communities or have your eye on another rental residence in Columbia, these links will help you make your move.

 One-to-four bedroom townhomes in a country setting off Vandiver Drive and Rangeline street.
 This snug, family community has a Laundromat, large fenced playground, a Head Start program and an Early Head Start program on site.
-The manager lives right next door to the office and the Home/School Liason lives right down the street!
+Due to renovations, there are currently no openings at Bear Creek Townhomes.

 The Section 8 Housing Choice Voucher (HCV) Program gives families the chance to rent privately-owned housing throughout Columbia and Boone County without breaking their budgets.
 Perfect for persons who work on the outskirts of town or in the county!

 All CHA housing and programs comply with federal, state and local Fair Housing Laws.
 CHA does not discriminate against applicants or residents on the basis of their race, religion, sex, color, national origin, age, disability, familial status, gender identity, sexual orientation or marital status.
 In addition, CHA provides “reasonable accommodations” to applicants and residents if they or any family members have a disability.
 A reasonable accommodation is a structural change CHA can make to its units or common areas, or a modification of a rule, policy, procedure, or service, that will assist an otherwise eligible applicant or resident with a disability to make effective use of CHA’s programs.